 If you would like to set your own pace and the direction of the music you learn, private lessons may be for you.
 I offer private clawhammer banjo and guitar lessons in person in NE Portland distanced on the porch, inside my home (vaccines and boosters required), or via Zoom.
 I work with all levels of banjo students from complete beginners to advanced players and I teach guitarists from novice to intermediate players.
 I donate a percentage of my banjo lesson income to Black-led organizations such as Black Resilience fund and the Black Banjo Reclamation Project.

 I ask that all in-person students are fully vaccinated and current on boosters.
-We will continue to meet on the porch as weather permits.
-When it is too hot or too cold we will move inside.
-I will run the hepa air filter inside and masking will be optional unless the CDC policy changes or you or I prefer to mask due to circumstances.
+Masking will be optional unless the CDC policy changes or you or I prefer to mask due to circumstances.
 Please do not come to an indoor, in-person lesson if you or anyone in your household has symptoms, or if you have been in contact with anyone who has tested positive.
-Zoom lessons are always available and are a great choice if you are feeling well enough to learn, but you aren’t sure if it’s covid or not.
+Zoom lessons are always available and are a great choice if you are feeling well enough to learn, but you aren’t sure if you are contagious or not.

 Call or text me at 5O3-756-2579 or email me at firstname.lastname@example.org.
-I currently have a short waiting list for weekly and biweekly lesson slots.
-Email or text me and I’ll put you on the list and I can offer one-off spots in case of cancelations.
+I currently have a few openings for weekly and biweekly lesson slots.

 Thank you for such great instruction… Your approach to teaching is excellent for everyone.
 I am currently hooked on Matokie Slaughter… So glad you introduced us to her.
 I also greatly appreciate your values in being conscious of the music and its origin.C.M.